commercialprogression/property--value/README.md

 [![property--value logo](https://commercialprogression.github.io/property--value/assets/property--value_logo.png)](https://commercialprogression.github.io/property--value/)

 property--value is a tiny utility library of the CSS properties that have keyword values, written with two dashes between the property and the keyword value.

+If you know CSS well, you'll probably never have to look up the classes; you already know them!

+And the best part: all this class-based styling can be yours for 1.5 kB (Brotli-compressed)

 ## Class list